codereport/CTfP-2021/Part 3/Chapter 24 - F-Algebras/README.md

-This folder contains solutions from members / attendees of the [Programming Language Virtual Meetup](https://www.meetup.com/Programming-Languages-Toronto-Meetup/) for Chapter 24: Algebras for Monads ([link to specific meeting](https://www.meetup.com/Programming-Languages-Toronto-Meetup/events/280308252)).
+This folder contains solutions from members / attendees of the [Programming Language Virtual Meetup](https://www.meetup.com/Programming-Languages-Toronto-Meetup/) for Chapter 24: F-Algebras ([link to specific meeting](https://www.meetup.com/Programming-Languages-Toronto-Meetup/events/280308252)).

 If you would like to submit your solution, simply: